 Teach while in the water or while standing on the pool deck.
-Being in the water is more personable, but it may be harder for newcomers to learn moves without being close to you.
+Being in the water is more personable, but it may be harder for newcomers to learn moves when they can't see your whole body.
 Teaching from the deck allows everyone to see the exact motion and position of the exercise.

-Include music in the background and time your exercises instead of doing an 8-count pattern.
+Include music in the background and time your exercises, rather than work to the beat.
 Music is a great addition, although it might be difficult to sync water exercises to the beat.